YunheeLim/CandY/README.md

 | Byeongsoo Min  | Kyunhee University | Computer Science and Engineering       | qud9783@gmail.com   | https://github.com/Byeongsoo-Min  |
 | Martin Kim | Purdue University        | Computer Science | 19alswprla@gmail.com    | https://github.com/19alswprla |

+## Research Problem Statements

+Modern day society has bore witness to a phenomenon of diminished concentration levels and attention spans as a result of dependency and increased usage of smart phones.
+The usage rate of smartphones is more than 70% of adults in the United States and nearly 50% of adults worldwide.
+The decline in cognitive ability in daily life due to the increase in smartphone use can be observed.
+Therefore, the need for methods to facilitate and assist users in maintaining high levels of concentration in their daily lives has increased significantly.

+## Research Novelty
+1. This study adopted a wearable device in daily life to measure the concentration level instead of using a specialized EEG sensor.<br>
+2. This study set the experimental background as a everyday life.<br>
+3. Extracted brainwaves were used as a direct indicator of concentration without Fourier transform.<br>
+4. A quantified figure was utilized to analyze a concentration score instead of subjective self-assessment.<br>
+5. The correlation between bio-data and concentration is provided with importance and proportionality.

 ## Project Overview
 <p align="center">